bloomiox/a2a/docs/THEME_SYSTEM.md

 ## Testing

-To test the theme system:
+To test the app system:

 1. **Go to Admin Dashboard → App Settings**
 2. **Change colors, logo, and feature flags**